Lecture: Section 15.6 Triple Integrals

 1. Inner ($x$) bounds: First, solve any surface involving $x$ for $x$.
 We have $z = x^2+1 \implies x^2 = z-1 \implies x = \pm\sqrt{z-1}$.
 This also tells us we must have $z \ge 1$.

-A ray parallel to the $x$-axis ("piercing the solid") enters at the "floor" $x = -\sqrt{z-1}$ and exits at the "ceiling" $x = \sqrt{z-1}$.
+Our "Laser" (now parallel to the $x$-axis) enters at the "floor" $x = -\sqrt{z-1}$ and exits at the "ceiling" $x = \sqrt{z-1}$.
 So, $-\sqrt{z-1} \le x \le \sqrt{z-1}$.

 2. Shadow ($D_{yz}$) bounds: Now we find the shadow in the $yz$-plane.
 We are bounded by $y=1$ (a line) and $z=y+1$ (a line).
 What about $z=x^2+1$?
 Since $x$ is "crushed" onto this plane, its smallest value is $x=0$.
 This occurs on the $yz$-plane itself.
 The surface $z=x^2+1$ starts at $z=1$ (when $x=0$).